lorezi/boolang/README.md

-# Bolang - Golang
+# Boolang - Golang

-Bolang is a basic CRUD RESTful API built with Golang and Postgres.
+Boolang is a basic CRUD RESTful API built with Golang and Postgres.

 ## Installation